 Stock Options vs RSU – The Ultimate Guide

 What’s the difference between Stock Options and RSUs?
-This ultimate guide to stock options vs RSU covers all the nuts and bolts you need to know if you want to become a savvy investor.
-In the past years, many of the Silicon Valley tech companies have been using company stock incentives such as restricted stock units and stock options.
+This ultimate guide to stock options vs RSU covers everything you need to know to become a savvy investor.
+In the past years, many Silicon Valley tech companies have used company stock incentives such as restricted stock units and stock options.

 Both stock options and RSU can help make your trading strategy more dynamic.
-Many of the Sillicon Valley startups are using these equity compensation programs as a cost-effective employee benefit plan so they can have loyal employees.
+Many of the Silicon Valley startups are using these equity compensation programs as a cost-effective employee benefit plan so they can have loyal employees.

-We often hear from our trading community and from our experience, it’s very likely that you don’t know what is a restricted stock units.
+We often hear from our trading community, and from our experience, it’s very likely that you don’t know what is a restricted stock unit.
 In this step-by-step RSUs guide we’re going to outline what decisions you have to make to profit from buying restricted stock units.

 In part one of this stock options vs RSU guide, we’re going to cover what are RSUs and what is the difference between RSU and stock options.

-Simply put it, a restricted stock is a grant of company stock that’s yours once it’s vested.
-We understand, that at this point you may scratch your head with all these new technical terms.
-We’re going to take it step-by-step and shed some light on this topic and related topics.
+Simply put, restricted stock units (RSUs) are a grant of company stock that’s yours once it’s vested.
+We understand that at this point you may scratch your head with all these new technical terms.
+We’re going to take it step-by-step to shed some light on this topic and related topics.

-To make the explanation of what is and RSU stock option more interactive, let’s use our imagination and follow the typical storyline of the Millennial generation:
+To make the explanation of the RSU stock option more interactive, let’s use our imagination and follow the typical storyline of the Millennial generation:

 The tech company has two options on how they can structure the vesting schedule: